Year 10 History

 - Identifies and analyses the differing perspectives of people from the past

-- Constructs a written argument using essay structure that processes, synthesises and evaluates evidence from a range primary and secondary sources that are acknowledged
+- Constructs a written argument using essay structure, reword my essay processes, synthesises and evaluates evidence from a range primary and secondary sources that are acknowledged

 - Uses communication forms such as an oral or graphic report to demonstrate knowledge of an important 20th century concept